 Enjoy a Vibrant, Eclectic Restaurant Scene

-Thessalonika's great variety of informal dining and modern, irreverent interpretations of traditional dishes—at very reasonable prices—has recently won the city the title of Gastronomic Capital of Greece.
+Thessaloniki's great variety of informal dining and modern, irreverent interpretations of traditional dishes—at very reasonable prices—has recently won the city the title of Gastronomic Capital of Greece.

 Some districts are better than others for grazers and diners alike.
-Try Ladadika for lively bistros, island inspired dishes and a casual, young atmosphere.
+Try Ladadika for lively bistros, island-inspired dishes, and a casual, young atmosphere.
 In the seafood and vegetarian heaven that is Greece, Palati is a good choice for meat eaters and there's usually bouzouki music to go with.

 Along the Port area, restaurants and cafes are a bit pricier, because of the seafront views.
 But the people watching here is great, so plan to at least have coffee or sunset drinks.
 And for a special, bust-the-budget blowout, try 7 Thalassas for very good seafood.

-For some of the best views and an ever changing selection of little, family-run places, head uphill to the area known as Ano Poli (for Old Town) where you can dine overlooking the whole of the city and port, beside ancient castle walls, for as little as about €20 per person.
+For some of the best views and an ever-changing selection of little, family-run places, head uphill to the area known as Ano Poli (for Old Town) where you can dine overlooking the whole of the city and port, beside ancient castle walls, for as little as about €20 per person.
 Downhill from there, Tsinari Square has airy, open cafes and plenty of accomplished, modern variations on traditional mezethedes.

-While in Thessaloniki, be on the lookout for Eastern European influenced dishes such as stuffed cabbage or piroshki and try to find the very local speciality known as trahana.
+While in Thessaloniki, be on the lookout for Eastern European influenced dishes such as stuffed cabbage or piroshki and try to find the very local specialty known as trahana.
 It's a cracked wheat or couscous dish served with yogurt or sour milk.

 04 of 06